-- 13. Development shall comply with the following standards: - (a) Lots with an effective grade of 15% or less are considered fully developable; - (b) Lots with an effective grade of greater than 15% require the development permit application to be accompanied by a slope stability assessment and/or a grading plan, as may be applicable, approved by a professional engineer (see definition) demonstrating the viability of the proposed development. - (c) An urban driveway slope shall meet the requirements established in the municipal Engineering and Development Standards (12% maximum slope).
+- 10.1 Development and subdivision shall comply with the following standards: - (a) A lot with an effective grade of 15% or less is considered fully developable. - (b) A lot with an effective grade of greater than 15% requires the subdivision or development permit application to be accompanied by a slope stability assessment and/or a grading plan,

+- as may be applicable, approved by a professional engineer (see definition) demonstrating the viability of the proposed development. - (c) An urban driveway slope shall meet the requirements established in the municipal Engineering and Development Standards (12% maximum slope).

-LOT GRADING, DRAINAGE AND STORMWATER MANAGEMENT (RETAINING WALLS)
+11. LOT GRADING, DRAINAGE AND STORMWATER MANAGEMENT (RETAINING WALLS)